 This is undertaken through a range of methods including calls for evidence on MMO assessments of the impacts of activities and formal consultations on proposed MMO management.
 Further information is available to help you understand the MMOs byelaw making process.

 Consultations – managing fishing in MPAs

-We have launched a call for evidence to support the assessment of fishing in Stage 4 MPAs.
-These MPAs are designated to protect highly mobile species: marine birds and harbour porpoise.
+Our call for evidence to support the assessment of fishing in Stage 4 MPAs designated to protect highly mobile species - marine birds and harbour porpoise - is now closed.